Toyota HiAce: RegiusAce

 The second generation of the RegiusAce was completely restyled.
 Transmission choices are a 5-speed manual transmission or a 4-speed automatic, with the gearshift lever integrated into the instrument panel so as to allow front seat passengers access to the rear of the vehicle from the inside.
 A moderate restyle was completed in November 2005.
+It is only available at Netz Toyota dealers.
 It was discontinued in 2020 due to integration of all Toyota stores across Japan.